SymfonyCasts/testing/sfcasts/ep1/hungry-dinos.md

 # Filtering Out Hungry Dino's

-Instead of seeing our dinos on the dashboard, we're seeing a TypeError:
+Instead of seeing our dinos on the dashboard, we're seeing a `TypeError` for the `GithubService`:

-> `GithubService::getDinoStatusFromLabels()` Return value must be of type `App\Enum\HealthStatus`, `null` returned
+> Return value must be of type `App\Enum\HealthStatus`, `null` returned

 Which isn't doing a good job at telling us *what* the problem really is.
-Thanks to the Stack Trace that Symfony is giving us, we see this is being caused by a `Status: Hungry` label and here on GitHub, Dennis is hungry again after finishing his daily exercise routine.
+Thanks to the stack trace provided by Symfony, this looks like it's being caused by a `Status: Hungry` label.
+On GitHub, Dennis is hungry again after finishing his daily exercise routine.

 ## Our Enum Is Hungry Too

 Looking at `HealthStatus`, we don't have a case for hungry dinos.
-So add `case HUNGRY` that returns `Hungry`... and then refresh to see if we fixed the problem.
+So add `case HUNGRY` that returns `Hungry`... then refresh the dashboard.

 And...
 Ya!
 No more errors...

 But, wait...
 It says that `Dennis` is *not* accepting visitors.
 He isn't *sick*, just *hungry*.
 GenLab said only sick dino's should not be on exhibit.
-Beside, who doesn't want to see what happens to the goat?
+Besides, who doesn't want to see what happens to the goat?

 ## Test Hungry Dinos Can Have Visitors

-In `DinosaurTest`, we need to test that hungry dino's *can* have visitors.
+In `DinosaurTest`, we need to assert that hungry dino's *can* have visitors.
 Hmm...
 I think we might be able to use `testIsNotAcceptingVisitorsIfSick()` for this.
 Yup, that's what we'll do.
 Below, add a `healthStatusProvider()` that returns `\Generator` and for the first dataset `yield 'Sick dino is not accepting visitors'`.
 In the array say `HealthStatus::SICK`, and `false`.
-Next, `yield 'Hungry dino is accepting visitors'` with `HealthStatus::HUNGRY` and `true`.
-Above the test method, add the `@dataProvider` annotation so we can use `healthStatusProvider()`.
+Next, `yield 'Hungry dino is accepting visitors'` with `[HealthStatus::HUNGRY, true]`.
+Above, add the `@dataProvider` annotation so we can use `healthStatusProvider()`.
+While we're here, rename the method to `testIsAcceptingVisitorsBasedOnHealthStatus` then add the arguments `HealthStatus $healthStatus` and `bool $expectedStatus`.
+Inside set the health with `$healthStatus` then replace `assertFalse()` with `assertSame($expectedStatus)` is identical to `$dino->isAcceptingVisitors()`.
-We should also
-rename the test method name to `testIsAcceptingVisitorsBasedOnHealthStatus` and the arguments `HealthStatus $healthStatus` then `bool $expectedStatus`.
-Inside we'll set the health using `$healthStatus` then replace `assertFalse()` with `assertSame($expectedStatus)` is identical to `$dino->isAcceptingVisitors()`.

 ## Filtering Tests

 Alrighty, let's see if that did the trick.
-But this time say:
+Run:

 ```terminal
 ./vendor/bin/phpunit --filter testIsAcceptingVisitorsBasedOnHealthStatus